 14 Useful Tips for Awesome SEO Optimized Blog Posts

 Most SEO optimization for blog posts is the same as it is for web pages.
-Here we will look at the tips as they specifically pertain to SEO Optimized Blog Posts, and let the websites fend for themselves.
+Here we will look at the tips as they specifically pertain to search engine optimize (SEO) blog posts, and let the websites fend for themselves.

 Well, maybe not quite literature in my case, but still, not a technical thing like programming.